kaesluder/kaesluder.github.io/content/posts/rust-for-python.md

 print(test_variable_none) # 'None'
 ```

 In Rust, variable types need to be known at runtime.
 The following code block won't compile because I've declared `my_dict` to use character values as keys and integers as values.
-Trying to insert a character into a slot designed for an integer.
+The code is trying to insert a character into a slot designed for an integer.
 It will also fail if I try to use a variable that *could* be a string, character, or floating-point number.

 ```rust
 use std::collections::HashMap;